 The IB document Candidates with assessment access requirements provides details on all the inclusive assessment arrangements available to students with learning support requirements.
-The IB document Learning diversity within the International Baccalaureate programmes: Special educational needs within the International Baccalaureate programmes outlines the position of the IB with regard to students with diverse learning needs in the IB programmes.
+The IB document Learning diversity and inclusion in IB programmes outlines the position of the IB with regard to students with diverse learning needs in the IB programmes.

-For students affected by adverse circumstances, the IB documents General regulations: DiplomaProgramme and the Handbook of procedures for the Diploma Programme provide details on access consideration.
+For students affected by adverse circumstances, the IB documents General regulations: Diploma Programme and the Diploma Programme Assessment procedures provide details on access consideration.